 16 Household Products Capable of Cleaning Your Pool

 Here is an assortment of various household items that can serve as handy aids for cleaning your swimming pool.
 Many of them fall under typical cleaning supplies used elsewhere in your home, but others are non-traditional cleaning items that can also serve their purpose in pool maintenance.

-Baking soda can serve as a handy cleaning tool inside the home, and the same applies for tile and grout in-and-around your pool.
+Baking soda (sodium bicarbonate) can serve as a handy cleaning tool inside the home, and the same applies for tile and grout in-and-around your pool.
 Thoroughly mixing baking soda with water creates a non-abrasive paste capable of cleaning areas in the pool or even on the stone and tile surrounding it.

-Baking soda is also an easy way to increase your pool water’s alkalinity if it is low.
+Baking soda is also an easy way to increase your pool water’s total alkalinity if it is low.
 Adding one and a half pounds of baking soda to every ten thousand gallons of water will increase the pool’s alkalinity by ten ppm.
 Pool water is recommended to have alkalinity between 80 and 120 ppm.

-If baking soda doesn’t do the trick against tougher stains, a simple upgrade to bleach can solve the problem.
+If baking soda doesn’t do the trick against tougher stains, a simple upgrade to household bleach (sodium hypochlorite) can solve the problem.
 Mixing a cup of bleach with a gallon of water will create a handy cleaning aid.
 Just be sure to rinse any areas with freshwater once they’re cleaned to wash away any excess bleach.

 When done precisely, adding bleach to your pool water is also an effective way to help kill bacteria and algae.
 One gallon of bleach will raise the chlorine level by 5.25 ppm, though your pool water should not rise above three ppm.